-According to research, a patient spends an average of 8 to 20 minutes in clinic waiting room.
-Till this day clinic waiting room was ruled by these out-of-date magazines, old televisions, or a tower of brochures that no one check.
-Nowadays, more and more clinics have been replacing that passive experience with dental digital signage that delivers bite-sized videos, oral-health tips, and even live social media feeds.
+According to research, a patient spends an average of 8 to 20 minutes in the clinic waiting room.
+To this day, the clinic waiting room is ruled by out-of-date magazines, old televisions, or a tower of brochures no one checks.
+Nowadays, more and more clinics are replacing that passive experience with dental digital signage that delivers bite-sized videos, oral health tips, and even live social media feeds.

 Clinics that adopted these dental digital signage systems have an impressive story to share: If we use dental digital signage intelligently, it can actually triple patient engagement, both in terms of treatment inquiries and post-visit reviews.
-We are going to discuss the reasons behind that, how to establish an efficient screen strategy, and what are the pitfalls to avoid in this article.
+In this article, we will discuss the reasons behind that, how to establish an efficient screening strategy, and what pitfalls to avoid.

 What is Dental Digital Signage?